 “The children did a wonderful samba drum play and then played ‘through the keyhole’, guessing the occupation of some of the volunteers there.
 These included a veterinary nurse, a train driver and Owain Wyn Evans, who some recognised as the Look North weatherman.
 The children had some inspired guesses and were a credit to the school in their enthusiasm and good behaviour.”

-Teacher, Miss Shepherd, commented on the event at Flanshaw:
+Teacher, Miss Shepherd, commented on one of the events:

 “Today has definitely been a huge highlight in my teaching career.
 Watching the faces on our children as we introduced the amazing volunteers into our school hall and classrooms was priceless.
 Primary Futures what an amazing scheme to inspire our children.”

 Comments from pupils at The Mount Junior Infant and Nursery School highlight the importance of tackling the formation of gender stereotypes at primary school age: